prabhakk-mw/jupyter-matlab-proxy/README.md

 The MATLAB Integration for Jupyter allows you to develop and execute MATLAB code in a Jupyter notebook.

-This integration is comprised of a Jupyter kernel, a Jupyterlab labextension, and a proxy.
+This package contains a Jupyter kernel, a Jupyterlab labextension, and a proxy.
-For MATLAB code written in JupyterLab, this integration enables certain features.
+For MATLAB code written in JupyterLab, this package enables the execution of MATLAB code in JupyterLab, and provides features which improve the experience of writing code in JupyterLab.
+The different parts of this package provide the following capabilities:
 * [Kernel](src/jupyter_matlab_kernel/README.md)
   * execute MATLAB code
   * write code using tab completion